deacon-ralph/irc_bot/README.md

     You may use this software in any way for any reason except satanism or abortions or divorces.

-           DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+           DO WHAT THE FUCK EVER YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

     0. You just DO WHAT THE FUCK YOU WANT TO, INSHALLAH!